 39. Can Recovery Funds be used for non-federal matching requirements such as FEMA disaster assistance or Medicaid?

-Specifically, Recovery Funds cannot be used to match funds for FEMA programs, unless specifically made so.
+Outside of the revenue loss eligible use category, generally funds cannot be used to meet the non-federal match or cost-share requirements of other federal programs, other than as specifically provided for in the statute.
+For example, funds cannot be used to match funds for FEMA programs, unless specifically made so.
 Under a February 3, 2021 presidential directive, FEMA is authorized to provide 100 percent federal funding for the cost of COVID-related activities previously determined as eligible, from the beginning of the pandemic (January 27, 2020) to September 30, 2021.
 In addition, the directive allows FEMA to expand activities eligible for reimbursement from January 21, 2021 until September 30, 2021.
 Specifically, costs to support the safe opening and operation of eligible schools, child care facilities, health care facilities, non-congregate shelters, domestic violence shelters, and transit systems are now eligible.

 41. How flexible are Categories 1 and 2 – public health response and negative economic impacts – when it comes to eligible uses?

 Counties have broad flexibility so long as they can demonstrate that these activities support the public health response or that recipients of the Recovery Funds have experienced economic harm from the pandemic.
+Recipients also have broad flexibility to (1) identify and respond to other pandemic impacts and (2) serve other populations that experienced pandemic impacts, beyond the enumerated uses and presumed eligible populations in Treasury’s Final Rule.
+Please see page 13 of Treasury’sOverview of the Final Rule document for more information.

 Yes.
-The Interim Final Rule permits a broad range of services to unemployed or underemployed workers and other individuals that suffered negative economic impacts from the pandemic.
+The Final Rule permits a broad range of services to unemployed or underemployed workers and other individuals that suffered negative economic impacts from the pandemic.
 That can include public jobs programs, subsidized employment, combined education and on-the-job training programs, or job training to accelerate rehiring or address negative economic or public health impacts experienced due to a worker’s occupation or level of training.
 The broad range of permitted services can also include other employment supports, such as childcare assistance or assistance with transportation to and from a jobsite or interview.
 The Interim Final Rule includes as an eligible use re-hiring public sector staff up to the government’s level of pre-pandemic employment.
 “Public sector staff” would not include individuals participating in a job training or subsidized employment program administered by the recipient.

 43. How can I use CSFRF/CLFRF funds to prevent and respond to crime, and support public safety in my community?